-Corvette ZR1 ‘Blue Devil’ debuts at SEMA Show on way back to museum
+Corvette ZR1 ‘Blue Devil’ debuts at SEMA Show on the way back to the museum.

 LAS VEGAS – Chevrolet today unveiled the restored 2009 Corvette ZR1 that was damaged earlier this year when a sinkhole developed beneath the National Corvette Museum.
 It’s on display this week at the SEMA Show, before heading back to the museum in Bowling Green, Ky.

 The ZR1, nicknamed the “Blue Devil,” is the first of the eight cars swallowed by the sinkhole to be restored.
 One of two show cars used to introduce the all-new Corvette ZR1 in January 2008, the car was on loan from Chevrolet to the National Corvette Museum when the sinkhole developed.